Depending on where you look you can read that magnesium stearate is a toxic harmful additive or a completely harmless filler.

 “Changes in sodium starch glycolate and magnesium stearate levels, and the order of addition microcrystalline cellulose (intra- vs. extragranular) were significant only in affecting percent drug released (Q) in 5,10, and 15 min.
 Statistical analysis of data showed no significant curvature.”

 What does this mean for supplements?

-It means that you shouldn't worry about the absorption of vitamins or nutrients in supplements which contain magnesium stearate.
+It means that you shouldn’t worry about the absorption of vitamins or nutrients in supplements that contain magnesium stearate.